‘The Masked Singer’ spoilers: The Kitty is …

-The Kitty is the lone woman competing on quarterfinal 2 of “The Masked Singer” on April 22.
-She is vying against the Banana, Frog and Rhino for one of the three remaining slots in the competition for the Golden Mask.
-She landed her spot in this round with her jaw-dropping vocals on Celine Dion power ballad “It’s All Coming Back to Me Now” on the April 1 show.
+The Kitty proved she really does have nine lives on “The Masked Singer.”
+She made it into the final six competing on April 29 by winning her smackdown against the Banana last week.
+She was “Unstoppable” after singing that Sia hit and the Banana peeled back his mask to reveal rocker Bret Michaels.
+The Kitty ended up in trouble when the four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger, Robin Thicke) and studio audience were not won over by her cover of the Cyndi Lauper classic “True Colors.”

-It wasn’t a surprise that the Kitty chose this as one of her two encore performances on the special sing-along episode of “The Masked Singer on April 15.
-For the other, she went back to her debut on the show and her cover of “Dangerous Woman” by Ariana Grande.
-She earned a standing ovation from the studio audience and four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger, Robin Thicke) for that performance and went on to impress with her versions of “Mercy” by Brett Young, and “Mama’s Broken Heart” by Miranda Lambert.
+That song was not suited to her powerhouse vocals.
+The Kitty shone earlier in the competition with her rendition of the Celine Dion power ballad “It’s All Coming Back to Me Now.”
+She was a stand-out in her first appearance with her version of “Dangerous Woman” by Ariana Grande.
+She followed that up with covers of country hits “Mercy” by Brett Young and “Mama’s Broken Heart” by Miranda Lambert.

-We’ve watched all of those performances again as well as her clues videos.
-We are now certain that we know who is hiding inside the Kitty costume.
+We’ve watched all of these performances again as well as her clues videos.
+We are now sure that we know who is lurking inside the Kitty costume.
 Keep reading as we’ve got all “The Masked Singer” spoilers, including the real name of the Kitty.

-We are sure that the Kitty is Jackie Evancho, the classically-trained singer who came to fame as the runner-up on “America’s Got Talent” in 2010 when she was all of 10 years old.
-The Kitty revealed that she started her career when she was very young.
+We are absolutely certain that the Kitty is Jackie Evancho, who was the runner-up on “America’s Got Talent” back in 2010.
+She was only 10 when she came to fame with her classically-trained voice.
+The Kitty has told us that she was very young when she started her career.
+She admitted to having suffered from body images, just as Jackie has.

-The Kitty says “Christmas is truly the most wonderful time of the year.”
-Jackie had chart toppers with both her Yuletide albums.
-“O Holy Night” and “Heavenly Christmas.”
-Both discs went gold; as a group the season 3 contestants on “The Masked Singer” have 88 gold records.

-The Kitty told Robin that “the first time we met, it was lit.”
-Jackie and Robin both performed at the 2011 tree lighting ceremony at the Grove in Los Angeles.

-The Kitty can boast of a connection to movie icon Robert Redford.
-Jackie made her movie debut in “The Company You Keep,” opposite this Oscar winner who also directed the 2011 spy drama.
+The Kitty spoke of her connection to screen legend Robert Redford.
+He directed and co-starred with Jackie in her first film, “The Company You Keep” in 2011.

 SEE ‘The Masked Singer’ spoilers: The Frog is …